A NEW EXCLUSIVE WEEKLY COLUMN BY ITEM MAGAZINE.

-Brooklyn’s masked and feisty rapper Leikeli47 made waves last year when her single, “Fuck the Summer Up", was placed at the top of Jay-Z’s Tidal Playlist.
+Brooklyn’s masked and feisty rapper – Leikeli47 – made waves last year with her single, “Fuck the Summer Up", boasting the name and top spot on Jay-Z’s first Tidal Playlist.
 Now, the rising rapper is here to slay with the anti-BS anthem, Miss Me.
 With a play on words, the title suggests you should “miss her” with any negativity and hate.

 “Miss me with the bullshit..

 Leikeli47’s signature?
 A mask covering her face during performances and interviews, keeping her identity a shared secret.
 She likes it that way (for now), but clearly uses it as a fashion statement and as a creative.
 Covering her face makes her face instantly irrelevant and you hone in on her voice (similar to how the rising artist H.E.R. wants it to be solely about the music).
 Leikeli47 is one of the only female rappers in the game to do this, allowing her to stand out from others in her dominating genre.

 With Cardi B’s uprising and with queen Nicki still ruling the charts, New York’s female rap scene is hotter than its last decade.
 Leikeli47’s debut album was released at the end of 2017 and we are obviously here for it.

 2. Vince Staples feat.
 Kendrick Lamar “Yeah Right”